Reava/Bakery-Mass-Edit/README.md

 - Mass teleport objects to a transform
 - Toggle Light Volume support on all Filamented Materials in the project or scene.
 - Change values on multiple bakery light sources at once
+- Name every gameobject under the selection in sequential order

 Unless otherwise specified, all scripts are made by myself.